MetPX/sarracenia/doc/sr_winnow.8.rst

 ACTIVE/PASSIVE OPTIONS
 ----------------------

-**sr_winnow** can be used on a single server.
-Idealy, to make it more robust, you would run it on clustered brokers.
-An high availability software presents a **vip** (virtual ip) on the active server.
+**sr_winnow** can be used on a single server node, or multiple nodes could share responsibility.
+Some other, separately configured, high availability software presents a **vip** (virtual ip) on the active server.
 Should the server go down, the **vip** is moved on another server.
 Both servers would run **sr_winnow**.
 It is for that reason that the following options were implemented: